-Customer demands and new regulations related to "conflict" minerals may force us to incur additional expenses and liabilities.
+Customer demands and regulations related to "conflict" minerals may force us to incur additional expenses and liabilities.

 In August 2012, the SEC adopted its final rule to implement Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act regarding disclosure and reporting requirements for companies who use "conflict" minerals mined from the Democratic Republic of Congo and adjoining countries in their products.
 In the semiconductor industry, these minerals are most commonly found in metals used in the manufacture of semiconductor devices and related assemblies.
-These new requirements could adversely affect our ability to source related minerals and metals and increase our related cost.
+These requirements could adversely affect our ability to source related minerals and metals and increase our related cost.
 We will face difficulties and increased expense associated with complying with the disclosure requirements, such as costs related to determining the source of any conflict minerals used in our products.
 Continued timely reporting is dependent upon the improvement and implementation of new systems and processes and information supplied by our suppliers of products that contain, or potentially contain, conflict minerals.
 Also, our supply chain is complex, and some suppliers may be unwilling to share related confidential information regarding the source of their products, or may provide us information that is inaccurate or inadequate.
 If those risks arise, or if our processes in obtaining that information do not fulfill the SEC's requirements, we may face both reputational challenges and SEC enforcement risks based on our inability to sufficiently verify the origins of the subject minerals and metals or otherwise.
 More recently, Executive Orders issued by the President of the U.S. have increased sanctions in this area as well, which may impact us in the scenarios described above.
 Moreover, we may encounter challenges to satisfy any related requirements of our customers, which may be different from or more onerous than the requirements of the related SEC rules and Executive Orders.
-If we cannot satisfy these customers, they may choose a competitor's products or may choose to disqualify us as a supplier, and we may have to write off our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general corporate or other purposes may be limited;
+If we cannot satisfy these customers, they may choose a competitor's products or may choose to disqualify us as a supplier, and we may experience lower than expected revenues and have to write off inventory in the event that it becomes unsalable as a result of these regulations.